 Just make sure to have some cash on you just in case and when you go to pay make sure you have your car tag number.
 Then place the ticket on your dash, lock your car, and enjoy what Tarpon Springs’ Sponge Docks has to offer.

 There are so many fun things to do at the Sponge Docks but one of the main reasons the people come to visit is to see the various local shops here.
 The shops carry numerous different items from souvenirs to a large variety of sponges found in Tarpon Springs to even handmade items.
+In this list you can also find some the best place to buy sponges in Tarpon Springs.

 Some of my personal favorite shops on the strip are: